JTaisey389/401_Readingnotes.md/README.md

 ### About Me
 Hi everyone!
 My name is Jason and I was a *Project Manager* for two years in the custom signage industry.
 Coming from a project management background has provided me with a unique perspective on software development.
 What pushed me to leave project management was the realization that it just wasn’t the right career choice for me.
 I enjoyed being involved directly with a project, but project management left me out of making the final decisions.
 After talking to my partner we decided that it was best to leave my job and I would pursue going back to school full time and thus lead me to Code Fellows.
 What I see in software development is the ability to not only directly create a user interface, but heavily relies on a problem-solving mindset.
 I like to think of that problem solving just like a puzzle, and every time you add another piece it’s very rewarding.
 My **creative mindset** is fueled by software development, and having a cohort of individuals embrace that creative mindset reaffirms my belief that I’ve made the right career move.

+Pre-work Reading Notes
+### Pre-Work Code 401:

+***Solving Problems***

+- When most programers are given a programming problem in an interview, they make several mistakes.
+The most sever of those is the improper allocation of time, most programers try to start writing code as soon as possible.

+**Simple but Effective Steps**
+1. Read the problem completely twice.
+2. Solve the problem manually with three sets of sample data.
+3. Optimize the manual steps.
+4. Write the manual steps as comments of pseudo-code.
+5. Replace the comments or pseudo-code with real code.
+6. Optimize the real code.

+70% of your time should be spent on steps 1-3.

+- If you don't understand the problem, you cannot solve it.
+Do not worry about solving the problem, it’s better you work on showing the possibility to solve the problem.

+***Pretending your time is worth $1000 an hour***
+- Many people waste much of their time on pointless, low-quality activities that don't help them reach their true goals.
+People tend to value their time at far, far less than it's worth.

+- Busyness is nothing more than distraction and procrastination from what really matters.
+Successful people don't tolerate busywork or distraction and they have a crystal clear vision on their goals.

+- The biggest takeaway is to value your time and make the effort to focus on the important things that don't consist of just doing busywork.
+Feel confident to say no to things more often and understand there is a likely chance by saying no you open more opportunities.

+***How to think like a programer***
+- Problem solving is the meta-skill

+- All of us have problems and how we deal with them is pretty random.
+The best way to solve a problem is to set up a framework and practice that frame work.

+**Here are the steps**
+1. Understand
+2. Plan
+3. Divide
+4. Stuck?
+5. Practice
+6. Conclusion

+- In this way you take a problem into really small chunks and bite size pieces that are manageable.
+You begin to chip away at the problem and this will take time and that is okay!!!

 ### Table of Contents
 - [Read Express 01](01_Reading.md)
 - [Read Express 02](02_Reading.md)